Skip main navigation

 Stay in touch with your injured employee.
 Encourage them to stay faithful to prescribed therapy.
 Encourage employees to keep medical appointments and to be available when you call.

-Make the main purpose of your safety program the prevention of injuries to your workers by the removal of hazards, proper training and the enforcement of safe work habits.
-Make this intention clear to your workforce.
+Make the main purpose of your safety program the prevention of injuries to your workers by the removal of hazards, proper training, and the fostering of a safe work environment.